 Ethical conduct is expected of every student in the CMB Graduate Program.
 It is important that each student conduct themself and their studies in a manner that aligns with the university's Honor Code and its standard of academic integrity.
 Students will be held accountable for their conduct and decision-making.
-The Graduate Program has a zero-tolerance policy regarding academic dishonesty.
-If a student is found participating in any form of academic dishonesty, they will face immediate dismissal from the program.
-Academic dishonesty includes, but is not limited to, cheating, plagiarism, collusion, misrepresenting facts, and falsification of academic work, research, data or records.
+Academic dishonesty (SEC.
+11-401) is defined as any act that gives a student an unfair academic advantage.
+It includes cheating, plagiarism, misrepresenting facts, falsifying academic records or data, unauthorized collaboration/collusion, the abuse of online resources, and multiple submissions.
+Authorized Disciplinary Sanctions are listed in Sec.
+11-701 of the University Catalog.